-Preparation: Free download and install VideoProc on your Mac/Windows.
+Preparation: Free download and install VideoProc Converter on your Mac/Windows.

-VideoProc - Best YouTube to Ringtone Converter for iPhone/Android
+VideoProc Converter - Best YouTube to Ringtone Converter for iPhone/Android

 - Robust download module to fetch any YouTube videos: MVs, playlists, and live streaming.

 - Well-rounded music preset profiles for different phones: iPhone, Samsung, Huawei, Sony, etc.